The Best Movies On Netflix And Hulu To Give You A Boost

-Whether you are in the mood for a film featuring an underdog or a coming-of-age-tale, some of the best movies on Netflix and Hulu are geared towards inspiring you.
-Some of the Netflix and Hulu movies listed below are zany comedies, others are feel-good tearjerkers, and some are all about overcoming the odds, but they are all sure to give you a boost and motivation.
+Whether you are in the mood for a film featuring an underdog or a coming-of-age-tale, some of the best movies on Netflix and Hulu are geared toward inspiring you.
+Some of the Netflix and Hulu movies listed below are zany comedies, others are feel-good tearjerkers, and some are all about overcoming the odds, but they are all sure to give you a boost and some motivation.

 The Fundamentals of Caring

 This is one of the few original Netflix movies to receive positive reviews, and they are well deserved!
-Per his usual, Paul Rudd is charming and this comedy-drama is sure to inspire you and warm your heart.
+Per his usual, Paul Rudd is charming, and this comedy-drama is sure to inspire you and warm your heart.

 Good Will Hunting

 If you are looking for inspirational movies that should come with a box of tissues, then look no further.
-Many consider this one of Robin Williams’ best movies; that’s a monumental statement given his career.
+Many consider this one of Robin Williams’ best movies, and that’s a monumental statement given his career.
 Good Will Hunting is streaming on both Netflix and Hulu.

 Adventureland

-This coming-of-age film set in 1987 features an all-star cast: Jesse Eisenberg, Kristen Stewart, Bill Hader, Ryan Reynolds, Mary Birdsong, and Kristen Wiig.
+This coming-of-age film set in 1987 features an all-star cast, including Jesse Eisenberg, Kristen Stewart, Bill Hader, Ryan Reynolds, Mary Birdsong, and Kristen Wiig.
 The film received an 89 percent on Rotten Tomatoes, and the site provides the premise for one of the most refreshing Netflix movies.

 “Inspired by writer/director Greg Mottola’s own true-life job-from-hell experience, Adventureland stars The Education of Charlie Banks’ Jesse Eisenberg as an uptight recent college graduate who discovers that he’ll have to get a degrading minimum-wage job at a local amusement park… Now the only things James has to look forward to this summer are sugar-fueled children, belligerent dads, and an endless parade of giant stuffed animals.
 When James strikes up a relationship with captivating co-worker Em (Kristen Stewart), however, he finally starts to loosen up.
 Suddenly, the worst summer ever doesn’t seem quite so bad.”